-Bank of America doesn’t have no-fee versions of its co-branded airline credit cards, such as Alaska and Virgin Atlantic, but it has a couple of nice cashback cards and it’s quite liberal in terms of making product changes.
+Bank of America doesn’t have no-fee versions of its co-branded airline credit cards, such as Alaska and Virgin Atlantic, but it has a couple of nice cashback cards, and it’s quite liberal in terms of making product changes.

-Barclaycard’s Downgrading Options
+Barclays Downgrading Options

-Barclaycard Arrival+ is probably the most popular Barclaycard travel product, and there are three reasons why you might not want to cancel this card outright.
+Barclays Arrival+ is probably the most popular Barclaycard travel product, and there are three reasons why you might not want to cancel this card outright.

 But there is also a third reason.
-Barclaycard has a Travel Community that allows you to earn miles by leaving travel reviews.
-Mind you, the rewards are small, and you won’t make millions, but the terms are easy enough, and if you like writing reviews on Trip Advisor, you might also like getting paid for it with Barclaycard.
+Barclays has a Travel Community that allows you to earn miles by leaving travel reviews.
+Mind you, the rewards are small, and you won’t make millions, but the terms are easy enough.
+So if you like writing reviews on Trip Advisor, you might also like getting paid for it with Barclaycard.

 Solution: Downgrade to the Barclaycard Arrival card.
 It has no annual fee, you get to keep your miles and you can participate in the Travel Community and earn more miles.
 This is a very easy and straightforward downgrading option with no downsides.